Is it time to outsource vendor management?

 Outsourced partners are experts at vendor management, but they may not have experience in your particular industry.

-This may make them unfamiliar with the kinds of contracts you have with third-party vendors or the risks involved—things you would be intimately familiar with if you handled vendor management in-house.
+This may make them unfamiliar with the kinds of procurement contracts you have with third-party vendors or the risks involved—things you would be intimately familiar with if you handled vendor management in-house.

 Reduced internal control